robdcal/nhs-dentist-finder/README.md

 - ~~Scrape & display more info (link, address, phone number)~~
 - ~~Allow for scraping more (i.e. "Find more" button)~~
 - ~~Handle an empty returned scraped data object (no nearby dentists, PH41 4PL)~~
-- Show locations on Google Maps
+- Show locations on a Google Map
 - Improve styling
 - Refactor data scraping functions to use one function and feed in target element
 - Scrape & display the remaining 4 types of "accepting patients"